aky4wn/aky4wn.github.io/research.md

 This project focuses on personalized forecasting of many time series in a retail setting.
 We require models that are probabilistic, hierarchical and interpretable to improve forecasting of heterogeneous individual-level purchasing trends.
 Probabilistic inference and forecasting allows for downstream decisions and interventions in the model.

 - A.K.
 Yanchenko, D. Deng, C. Li, A.J.
-Cron and M. West. **Probabilistic hierarchical dynamic modelling for individualized forecasting.** *Technical Report, Department of Statistical Science, Duke University.* (to be submitted shortly) 2020.
+Cron and M. West. **Probabilistic Hierarchical Dynamic Modelling for Individualized Forecasting.** *Technical Report, Department of Statistical Science, Duke University.* (to be submitted shortly) 2020.

 ## Stanza